wjzhengsh/blockchain/howto/ibp-v2-deploy-iks.md

 {: #ibp-v2-deploy-iks-next-steps}

 Now that your console is ready to use, you can go ahead to the [build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network).
+Consider bookmarking the url of your console so you can come back at a later time if needed.
+Otherwise, you can follow the steps in the [Post-install instructions](#ibp-v2-deploy-iks-post-install) to get back to it from your browser.

 ## Updating the Kubernetes version of your cluster
 {: #ibp-v2-deploy-iks-updating-kubernetes}